vakas-786/ERC20-Token-Launcher-CLI/README.md

 # 📘 Sample Flashbots Sniper & Deployment CLI

-This project provides a full boilerplate for deploying and managing a **Uniswap V2 Tax Token** (MyToken) with CLI-based automation, including Flashbots sniping and parameter management.
+This project provides a full boilerplate for deploying and managing a **Uniswap V2 Tax Token** with CLI-based automation, including Flashbots sniping and parameter management.

 ---

 ## 🚀 Features

-- Deploy a token contract (`MyToken`) using Hardhat
+- Deploy a token contract using Hardhat
 - Manually add liquidity via Uniswap UI
 - Run a Flashbots bundle to:
   - Enable trading